Chapter 2 : Angelina, December 1994

 A faux expression of pain flashed across his face and he clutched his hands to his chest.
 “Your words are so hurtful, Johnson.
 I’m such a martyr, putting up with all of your abuse.”
-He plopped himself into the chair the girls had been saving for Lora.
+He spun the chair the girls had been saving for Lora around and straddled the back of it.
 “Paisley ditching out on you two?”

 “She’s in the Owlery, sending her post to Michael the Muggle.”
 Alicia smiled rolling her eyes.
-“Apparently her beau is more important than either of us or our transfigurations marks.”
+“Apparently her beau is more important than either of our Transfiguration marks.”
 She looked down at her still-blank parchment and sighed.
-Angelina could see her push her concerns about the course from her mind and she looked back up to Lee.
-“So, Mr. Jordan, to what do we owe the pleasure of this visit too?”
+“So, Lee, to what do we owe the pleasure of this visit too?”

-“Thank you for asking Alica.”
+“Thank you for asking, Alicia.”
 He turned towards Angelina, a smirk plastered on his face.
 “Poor Angie here seems to have forgotten her manners.”
-Angelina felt her eyes roll; today was not a day that she was going to win their battle of teasing.
+Angelina felt her eyes roll; she was not going to win their battle of teasing today.
 “It’s a shame really.
-If I thought she’d appreciate it more, I’d have asked her to the ball.
-We’d have been the best looking couple on the dance floor.
-But, things being the way they are, I’ll just have to ask Libby.”
+If I thought she’d appreciate me, I’d ask her to the ball.
+We’d easily be the best looking couple on the dance floor.
+But, things being the way they are –“ his words hung dramatically in the air “—I’ll just have to ask Libby.”

 “Why, jealous Johnson?”

-“Lee, nobody else has braved imagining asking her to the ball.”
+“Lee, don’t let Angelina worry you.
+Nobody else has braved imagining asking her to the ball.”
 Alicia tossed the textbook she had been pretending to look at onto the table.
 “She’s terrifying.
 I’m sure she’s all yours.”

-He leaned back in his chair and ran his hand across his head.
+He sat up straight in his chair and ran his hand across his head.
 “You think so?”

 “Yes, Lee.”
-She turned around and surveyed the groups of people sprinkled throughout the library.
+She turned around and surveyed their classmates sprinkled throughout the library.
 “She’s sitting over there with Indira and Shannon and few other Ravenclaws, you should go ask her now.”